kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/displace_mrna_with_dna_oligo/use_existing_linker/notes.rst

   mRNA is not cleaved, regardless of how much o224 is present.

 - o224 does seem to affect how the cleaved linker runs.
-Specifically, it seems to make the linker run slower, which doesn't make sense to me.  makes the linker appear to appear to make the cleaved linker run slower.
-That doesn't make sense to me...
+Specifically, it seems to make the linker run slower, which doesn't make sense to me.

   Did I order an oligo that anneals with the RNA by mistake?
 No, I double checked that o224 is complementary to o127 (a precursor to o129).